 Myth #4: What?
 The ACT isn't changing!

-Fact: Changes to the ACT have already begun to roll out!
-U.S.-based students who took the exam on computer in April 2025 saw a brand new test.
-Students preparing to take either the paper version of the test or an ACT administered abroad should prepare to see the new version in September 2025.
+Fact: The ACT has changed markedly this year!
+U.S.-based students who took the exam on computer in April 2025 saw a brand new test, and students who took the exam on paper saw the new version starting in September 2025.
+U.S. students preparing to take either version of the test should now prepare to see the new exam.
 You can read about the changes here.

 --